 Factors Influencing Comorbidity

-Comorbidity differs in each person and every individual requires treatment for their needs.
-Psychiatric treatment must alleviate severe mental health symptoms so that progress can be made treating the roots of addiction.
-Additionally, addiction therapies must focus on the long-term coping skills and resources each individual needs to maintain their recovery.
+Comorbidity differs in each person, and every individual requires treatment for their needs.
+Psychiatric treatment must alleviate severe mental health symptoms so that progress can be made in treating the roots of addiction.
+Additionally, addiction therapies must focus on each individual’s long-term coping skills and resources to maintain their recovery.

-The True Life Center in San Diego, California offers comprehensive outpatient dual diagnosis treatment.
+At True Life Center in San Diego, California, our team provides comprehensive outpatient dual diagnosis treatment.
 Your treatment may include:

-Do not suffer in silence.
-Seek quality outpatient dual diagnosis treatment center at True Life Center by calling 866.420.1792.
-Do not delay, we are here to help you understand what is comorbidity so you or a loved one can find recovery.
+Find quality outpatient dual diagnosis treatment in San Diego at True Life Center by calling 866.420.1792 or completing our online form.
+Do not delay; we are here to help you understand what comorbidity is so you or a loved one can find recovery.